Copywriter vs. Content Writer vs. Digital Marketing

 Content writers also often specialize in niches.
 You see them everywhere within popular blog websites that are heavily separated via industry-specific topics: technology, beauty, car, video game, medical, and pharma.

 Like copywriters, they might be associated with an agency.
-But content writers aren’t usually tasked with copywriting because of its style of writing.
+But content writers are not usually tasked with copywriting because of its style of writing.

 That being said, niche-based content writers are often extremely amazing at their job because they know so much about it.
 This heavily cuts down the time it takes to perform research, understand the audience or the market.
 For example, I love philosophy, so, if I have to summarize an article or create something off the cuff about Aristotle, I won’t need to go out and research my target audience, the style of writing they prefer, or much of the material itself.